SalamanderXing/faithful-agent/README.md

 # Faithful Agent 🐕

-Faithful Agent started as a curiosity-driven experiment, exploring how we could make an AI model smarter by harnessing the power of a language's Language Server Protocol (LSP).
-It's an adventure in blending AI with advanced programming language features to see how far we can push the boundaries of intelligent planning and execution.
+Faithful Agent is an experiment exploring how we could make an LLM model smarter by harnessing the power of a language's Language Server Protocol (LSP).
+It's a test to see how far we can push the boundaries of intelligent planning and execution.

 ## Features